Lazydavidd/front-end-acara/README.md

 ## Overview

-**back-end-acara** is a comprehensive back-end development toolkit built with Node.js, designed to accelerate the creation of modern scalable web applications.
+**Front End Project** is a comprehensive back-end development toolkit built with Node.js, designed to accelerate the creation of modern scalable web applications.
 It leverages the latest features in Node.js, with built-in support for middleware, route and user management, combined with Midtrans SDK for safely handling any payment system logic.

-### Why `back-end-acara`?
+### Why `Front End Project`?

 This project was developed to: